-- 1. Log in to your WebAdvior at webadvisor.com.edu - 2.
-Click onto your tab Student - 3.
-Click "Register a Vehicle" underneath User Account - 4.
-Fill out the form with vehicle information - Once submitted, you can now head to the Administration Building #2

-Room 106.
-A mask must be worn while in the facility and the safe distancing protocol must be followed. - 6.
-An official government issued photo ID must be presented prior to obtaining a COM Parking Permit. - The parking permit number will be cataloged underneath your name and car. - 8.
-Place the sticker on the back window, bottom left corner.
+- 1. Log in to your WebAdvisor account. - 2.
+Click on the Student icon. - 3.
+Click "Register a Vehicle" underneath User Account. - 4.
+Fill out the form with vehicle information. - Once submitted, the permit can be picked up in the Doyle Family Administration Building - Student Help Center. - 6.
+An official government issued photo ID must be presented prior to obtaining a COM Parking Permit. - The parking permit number will be cataloged underneath your name and car. - Place the sticker on the outside of the back window, bottom left corner.